GRMC Imaging Department

 - Ultrasound Services

-- Nuclear Medicine - Nuclear Medicine allows Radiologists to quickly and safely determine problems with bones, kidneys, the brain, thyroid, lungs, gall bladder, liver or heart.
-The functions of these body parts can be checked and care can be provided with medication that has virtually no side effects or possible allergic reaction.
-Dual-head cameras are used during the procedures, cutting the imaging time in half for most exams.
+- Nuclear Medicine – allows the Radiologist/Cardiologist to quickly and safely determine problems within bones, kidneys, thyroid, lungs, gallbladder, liver or heart.
+The functions of these body parts can be checked and care can be provided with medication (isotope) that has virtually no side effects or possible allergic reaction.
+Dual-head cameras are used during this procedure, cutting the exam time in half.

 - Picture Archive Communication System (PACS) -- The PACS system digitally stores, transmits and displays radiology images.
 Networking allows for referring physicians to have immediate access to patient information resulting in increased efficiency.